 To maintain freshness, you should store your rooibos leaves in a dry, cool, odor-free environment, ideally in an airtight container.
 This will allow the leaves to retain their flavor and antioxidant content.

 Experience rooibos tea for yourself in your next Sips by Box.
-Look out for Organic Rooibos Tea by My Red Tea.
+Look out for Organic Rooibos Tea by My Red Tea in your next box.
 You can also find teas like this Organic Rooibos Vanilla by Oteas in the Sips by Tea Shop.

 PREPARING ROOIBOS TEA